Higher-rank instantons sheaves on Fano threefolds

-It remains to show that the generic line is not jumping for $E$.
-For $i_X$ odd, take a line $l\subset X$ disjoint from the curve $C$ (an open condition on the family of lines on $X$); restricting then \eqref{eq:rank2-thooft} to $l$ we get that $E|_l$ is an extension of $\calo_l$ by $\calo_l(-1)$ so that $E|_l\simeq \calo_l\oplus \calo_l(-1).$ When $i_X$ is even, we take a line $l$ meeting $C$ transversely at exactly one point $p\in C$ (such a line always exists).
-This time, restricting \eqref{eq:rank2-thooft}, we get:
+It remains to show that a general line is not jumping for $E$.
+When $i_X$ is odd, take a line $l\subset X$ disjoint from the curve $C$, which is an open condition on the family of lines on $X$.
+Restricting \eqref{eq:rank2-thooft} to $l$ we get that $E|_l$ is an extension of $\cccO_l$ by $\cccO_l(-1)$ so that $E|_l\simeq \cccO_l\oplus \cccO_l(-1).$ When $i_X$ is even, we choose a line $l$ meeting $C$ transversely at one point $p\in C$.
+This time, restricting \eqref{eq:rank2-thooft} to $l$, we get:

-Since $E|_l$ is locally free, the kernel of the induced surjection $E|_l\twoheadrightarrow \calo\oplus \calo_p\twoheadrightarrow\calo_l$ must be $\calo_l$ yielding $E|_l\simeq \calo_l^2.$ By semicontinuity the same will hold for the general line on $X$.
+Since $E|_l$ is locally free, the kernel of the induced surjection $E|_l\twoheadrightarrow \cccO_l\oplus \cccO_p\twoheadrightarrow\cccO_l$ must be $\cccO_l$ yielding $E|_l\simeq \cccO_l^2.$ By semicontinuity the same will hold for the general line on $X$.

 \end{proof}